 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains can be a nuisance that could cause disruption to your daily life.
-They can cause smelly water damage, bad smells, and even health risks.
-If they are not addressed promptly blocked drains can lead to serious issues in the plumbing system, resulting in expensive fixes or replacings.
+Blocked drains are an inconvenience that could cause disruption to your daily life.
+They can result in the destruction of your home’s plumbing, unpleasant odours, and even health hazards.
+If they’re not treated promptly blocked drains can lead to serious problems in your plumbing system, which can lead to expensive repair or even replacement.

 Key Takeaways

-- Drains that are blocked can interrupt your day-to-day routine and lead to problems with water, bad smells, and even health risks.
+- Blockages to drains can cause disruption to your routine and lead to water damage, bad smells, and even health issues.

-- Tree roots naturally extend into the soil to search for nutrients, which could cause serious damage to pipes and even completely block them that can lead to flooding.
-Regularly maintain nearby trees around drainage systems by pruning them.
+- The roots of trees naturally expand in the ground to find nutrients.
+This can cause massive damages and blockages to pipes that can lead to flooding.
+Regularly keep trees in the vicinity of drainage systems by pruning them.

 - Hair

-In this article, we’ll examine five of the most common reasons for blocked drains and what you can do to stop them from happening.
+In this article, we will examine five of the most common causes of blocked drains and what you can do to keep them from happening.

-Oil, grease, and fat might appear to be harmless substances to pour down the drain however, over time, they begin to accumulate on the walls of the pipes causing the pipes to become blocked.
-If this happens it is impossible for water to flow freely through the drainpipes.
-The best solution is to refrain from spilling grease into the drain.
-Alternatively, use soap and hot water while cleaning dishes because it assists to dissolve greasy substances.
+Fat, grease, and oil might appear to be harmless substances to flush down the drain, but as time passes, they build up within the wall of the pipes, which causes a blockage.
+If this happens the water can’t move freely through the drainpipes.
+The solution is to avoid pouring grease into the drain.
+Alternatively, use soap and hot water while cleaning dishes, as this helps break down greasy substances.

 Cause 2.
 Tree Roots

-It’s not difficult to conclude that flushing items that aren’t biodegradable like the wet wipes, sanitary towel and so on. will not cause any major problems in the long term, However, if a large amount of these items are put in toilets, they’ll pile up and push others away, in the way of pipes.
-This could result in nasty smells emanating around toilets/bin areas too!
-Always remember what should be flushed and which shouldn’t (i. it is only toilet paper should have to be flushed).
+It’s easy enough to believe that flushing items that aren’t biodegradable like wet towels, sanitary wipes etc. will not cause any major problems in the end, However, when a lot of these products are flushed in toilets, they’ll build up, pushing other items aside and blocking pipes – this can cause a bad smell to be released around bins and toilets!
+Make sure to remember what should be flushed away and what should not (i. e only toilet paper needs to have to be flushed).

 Additional Information